vinceoa/sample-docs/panther/rules/selection.md

       this_field: "some string"
   ```

-  You can also speciy a regex directly with `js-yaml` type syntax
+  You can also specify a regex directly with `js-yaml` type syntax

   ```yaml
     match: